Jbleezy/BO1-Reimagined/README.md

 #### Winter's Howl
 * Changed fire type to automatic
-* Always kills zombies in 1-3 shots depending on how far away the zombie was from the shot
+* Kills zombies in 1-3 shots depending on how far away the zombie was from the shot
 * No longer drops powerups
 * Enemies that die from the Winter's Howl will now shatter 2x faster
 * Unupgraded: increased minimum damage from 600 to 1000